nclarius/floating-tiles/README.md

 ### Known issues

+- When closing or minimizing a window, restored windows will not gain focus.
 - With auto-restore enabled, when using the Minimize All plasmoid, windows that had already been minimized automatically will be unwantedly unminimized.